slidevjs/slidev/docs/features/plantuml.md

 # PlantUML Diagrams

-You can create PlantUML diagram easily in your slides, for example:
+You can create PlantUML diagrams easily in your slides, for example:

 ````md
 ```plantuml